roddhjav/pass-tomb/README.md

 ```

 ## Advanced use

-Using `tomb` to store your password repository, you can take advantage of the
-tomb advanced feature like *steganography* and *private cloud storage*.
-The
-[tomb website][Tomb] provide a good presentation of the features available with
+Using `tomb` to store your password repository, you can take advantage of the tomb advanced feature like *steganography* and *private cloud storage*.
+The [tomb website][Tomb] provide a good presentation of the features available with Tomb.
-Tomb.
 Moreover, you can read my guide on how to use [Tomb with GPG keys][pujol.io-tomb].

 pass-tomb is not compatible with Android, but it should not be an issue for you.
-If you consider it is safe to put your password-store on Android then, it
-probably mean you attacker model does not require the need of pass-tomb.
+If you consider it is safe to put your password-store on Android then, it probably means you attacker model does not require the need of pass-tomb.

 ## Installation [<img src="https://repology.org/badge/vertical-allrepos/pass-tomb.svg" align="right">][repology-link]

 **Requirements**
 * `pass 1.7.0` or greater.
 * `tomb 2.4` or greater.
-* A `systemd` based linux distribution is required to use the timer feature.
+* A `systemd` based Linux distribution is required to use the timer feature.

 **ArchLinux**